-You tell me, which of those two people would you rather interview?
+If you were a hiring manager, which of these two people would you rather interview?

 How Bad Is It?

 I recently hosted a workshop on How to Write a Killer Resume.
 Very smart, accomplished people attended the class.
-Prior to the class, I asked everyone to privately submit, on a scale of 1 to 10, where they would rate their resume.
+Prior to the class, I asked everyone to privately submit, on a scale of 1 to 10, how they would rate their resume (1 being terrible and 10 awesome).
 The average across the large sample was about 7.

 Since I had a chance to see many of their resumes prior to workshop, I felt the ratings were closer to about 4.
-Which they agreed with once we got through the theory part of the workshop and before we began the hands-on tuning.
-And that rating of 4 is about the average given the thousands of resumes I’ve reviewed over the past two decades.
+And at the conclusion of our workshop, they all agreed with me.
+Not surprisingly, that rating of 4 is about the average given the thousands of resumes I’ve reviewed over the past two decades.